 Both pianists were important to Manfred Eicher and the brand-new ECM label.
 Both broke through to a larger audience a year or two after these noisy trio albums by ditching atonality and playing more like rock and pop music: Corea with Return to Forever, and Jarrett with the solo concerts.

-The amount of styles these two great pianists sifted through during the five year stretch of 1967 — 72 is truly bewildering, and helps proves how much jazz splintered into different areas after Coltrane.
+The number of styles these two great pianists sifted through during the five year stretch of 1967 — 72 is almost bewildering.
+From this distance their search has a bit of a frantic and unsettled air about it.
+At any rate, the shared-but-different trajectory of Jarrett and Corea is one indication of how jazz splintered into so many different areas after Coltrane.

 (****) — Interlude No. 3.
 Of the improvised interludes, the solo piano one is by far the best.
 It’s beautiful, too bad it isn’t at least twice as long.
 This harmonic language is on the Herbie Hancock to Joe Zawinul spectrum, but Keith’s touch and general attitude is more like European classical music.